microsoft/RecAI/RecLM-cgen/README.md

   "category_k": ["item_id_j", "..."]
 }
 ```
-### meta.pickle
+#### meta.pickle
-This file contains a dictionary where the keys are item IDs, and the values are dictionaries with at least one type of item index (such as `title_t`).
+This file contains a dictionary where the keys are item IDs, and the values are dictionaries with at least one field of item index.
+This field is used for prefix tree construction (such as `title_t`).
 ```json
 {
   "item_id_1": {"title": "...", "title_t": "...", "description": "..."},